 funds under the responsibility of Parliament

 the Bank of Finland or the Financial Supervisory Authority

 In its audits, the NAOF applies its internal audit guidelines, which are based on the ISSAI auditing standards issued by the International Organisation of Supreme Audit Institutions (INTOSAI).
 The ISSAI auditing standards are based on the International Standards on Auditing (the ISAs).
 These are supplemented by separate manuals for compliance audits, performance audits and fiscal policy audits.

-The NAOF evaluates fiscal policy aiming to secure stable and sustainable public finances and transparent and clear fiscal policy rules.
+The NAOF monitors fiscal policy aiming to secure stable and sustainable public finances and transparent and clear fiscal policy rules.
 Pursuant to the Fiscal Policy Act, the NAOF supervises the setting of and compliance with the rules steering fiscal policy.

 Another task of the NAOF is to oversee election campaign and political party funding and receive and publish documents specified in the Act on Political Parties and the Act on a Candidate’s Election Funding.
-The NAOF also checks that disclosers such as registered political parties and their district and women’s organisations, as well as all candidates elected or appointed as alternate members disclose the funding they have received according to the law.
+The NAOF also checks that disclosers, such as registered political parties and their district and women’s organisations as well as all candidates elected or appointed as alternate members, disclose the funding they have received according to the law.